-Exams (2 @100 points each) and Final/Impromptu (100 points): Three examinations will be given in order to assess the students' grasp of the material covered in class.
-Two of the exams will be given during the course of the semester; the final (impromptu presentation, 100 points) will be given at the end of the semester during Finals Week.
-FINAL EXAMS MAY NOT BE TAKEN EARLY OR LATE.
-You may earn an exemption from the final exam if prior to the final you have 700 points or more with perfect attendance.
-Exams will cover both material discussed in class and material from the textbook.

-- 2. Presentations (400 points): Several of the most common types of presentations will be required of students.
+- 1. Exams (2 @100 points each) and Final/PostTest (100 points): Three examinations will be given in order to assess the students' grasp of the material covered in class.
+Two of the exams will be given during the course of the semester; the Final "Post Test" will be given at the end of the semester and is due Finals Week.
+FINAL EXAMS MAY NOT BE TAKEN EARLY OR LATE. - Presentations (400 points): Several of the most common types of presentations will be required of students.
 Students will be graded on their mastery of basic speaking principles and criteria given in class.
-Students will also be graded on their preparation for their presentations.
-Speech grades will be lowered for tardies/unexcused absences. - 3.
-Activities and Evaluations (300 points total): This is a highly interactive class that will involve a number of supporting activities.
-Students are expected to not only attend class, but to participate.
-You are required to bring your pens/pencils, paper, textbook, and syllabus to EVERY CLASS.
-You may earn points for activities online (10 points each, 100 points total) as chosen by the instructor.
-You will also complete 3 different peer evaluations and 3 self-evaluations of speeches (150 points total).
-Finally, your group members will also evaluate your participation during the group presentation (50 possible points).
-These assignments, among others, may be in class or online using your Acclaim access.
+Students will also be graded on their preparation for their presentations, and ability to communicate professionally in an online environment. - 3.
+Daily Grades, Activities, and Evaluations (300 points total): This is a highly interactive class that will involve a number of supporting activities.
+Students are expected to not only engage themselves in online content, but to actively participate.
+You will be expected to complete an outline for each speech (25 points each, 100 points total).
+You may earn points for activities online (10 points each, 60 points total) as chosen by the instructor.
+You will also complete 4 different peer evaluations and 4 self-evaluations of speeches (40 points total).
+Finally, you will also be given a group project (100 points total).
+These assignments will be online using your Acclaim access.
 Your syllabus is where you will record all grades for easy access to your progress in the course.